Large Chicken Bacon Ranch

 - .Really Big Nice to Meat You***

 Ground beef, pepperoni, italian sausage, ham and bacon.
-Covered with whole milk-mozzarella cheese.$31.98
+Covered with whole milk-mozzarella cheese.$32.49

 - .Really Big No Brainer Deluxe***

 Onions, green peppers, mushrooms, Italian sausage, ham, and pepperoni.
-Covered with whole milk-mozzarella cheese.$29.98
+Covered with whole milk-mozzarella cheese.$32.49

 - .Really Big Buffalo Chicken***

 Slow-smoked chicken breast over our signature mild sauce.
 Covered with whole milk-mozzarella cheese.
-Served with a side of Stoner's homemade ranch.$29.98
+Served with a side of Stoner's homemade ranch.$29.99

 - .Really Big BBQ Chicken***

 Slow-smoked chicken breast over our signature sweet BBQ sauce.
-Covered with whole milk-mozzarella cheese.$29.98
+Covered with whole milk-mozzarella cheese.$29.99

 - .Really Big Veggie***

 Banana peppers, onions, green pepper, mushroom, fresh spinach, fresh tomato & black olives.
-Covered with whole milk-mozzarella cheese.$29.98
+Covered with whole milk-mozzarella cheese.$29.99

 - .Really Big Hawaiian***